1. I live within 10 minutes of the Evil Dead cabin (yes, the original one).

 Zakary McGaha is a writer, reader, dog-lover, and complete horror nut case, currently living in the eastern, mountainous part of Tennessee.
 He lives and breathes horror.
 He is also a student at East Tennessee State University.

-The first of many books we hope.
+The first of many books we are sure.

 KG: What or who inspired you to be a writer?